Gospel Artist Kirk Franklin Headlines Leadership Seminar

-DESOTO—The 4th annual DeSoto ISD Male Leadership Symposium will be held on Saturday, April 21 at DeSoto High School with over 700 young men expected to attend this amazing event.
+DESOTO—The 4th annual DeSoto ISD Male Leadership Symposium will be held on Saturday, April 21 at DeSoto High School.
+Over 700 young men are expected to attend this amazing event.

 Speakers include Gospel Artist Kirk Franklin, CBS Survivor castaway Wendell Holland, GQ The Style Guy Mark Anthony Green, speed painter D. Westry, and an athletic panel featuring DeSoto Alum and former NFL player Patrick Crayton, former NBA player Stephen Howard, Rhodes Scholar and football player Caylin Moore, and more.

 The event, founded by Board Trustee Aubrey C. Hooper, provides a day of exposure to career fields, networking with professionals, development of leadership skills and lessons learned by others.